District Municipality of Muskoka: Indigenous peoples

 Geography drove history in the Muskoka region.
 Studded with lakes and rocks, the good land offered an abundance of fishing, hunting, and trapping, but was poorly suited to farming.
-The Muskoka and Haliburton area, with its chain of lakes and rivers, its fur-bearing animals, its fish, wild fruit, and maple sap, would have supported a large Indigenous population, but written evidence suggests that until very recent years it has harboured only nomadic groups.
-Largely the land of the Ojibwa people, European inhabitants ignored it while settling what they thought were the more promising area south of the Severn River.
-The Ojibwa leader associated with the area was "Mesqua Ukie", for whom the land is believed named, as he was liked by the European Canadians.
+The Muskoka and Haliburton area, with its chain of lakes and rivers, its fur-bearing animals, its fish, wild fruit, and maple sap, would have supported a large Indigenous population, but written evidence suggests that until very recent years, it has harboured only nomadic groups.
+Largely the land of the Ojibwa people, European inhabitants ignored it while settling what they thought were the more promising areas south of the Severn River.
+The Ojibwa leader associated with the area was Mesqua Ukie, for whom the land is believed named, as he was liked by the European Canadians.
 The tribe lived south of the region, near present-day Orillia.
 They used Muskoka as their hunting grounds.
-Another Ojibwa tribe lived in the area of Port Carling, then called "Obajewanung".
+Another Ojibwa tribe lived in the area of Port Carling, then called Obajewanung.
 The tribe moved to Parry Sound around 1866.

 In the present day, Muskoka contains four First Nations reserves: